iszczesniak/cpp/move/index.md

   * the copy assignment operator (to assign to an existing object).

-* We copy a value from the *source* object to the *target* object (or the source and the target in short).
+* We copy a value from the *source* object to the *target* object.

-* The source and the target can be in different memory locations, i.e., copying is not limited to objects on the stack or the heap only.
+* The source and the target can be anywhere.

+By anywhere we mean different memory locations, i.e., copying is not limited to objects on the stack or the heap only.
 For instance, the source can be on the stack, and the target in the fixed-size memory for static and global data.
+Objects should have no clue where they live.

 Copying might be necessary or not.
 It's not a problem, when it's necessary, e.g., when we need to modify a copy, and leave the original unchanged.

-However, copying is a problem when it's not necessary.
-Copying is not necessary, when the source is not needed after copying.
+However, copying is a problem when it's unnecessary.
+Copying is unnecessary, when the source is not needed after copying.
 It's a *performance* problem: the code will work alright, but it could be faster.

 # The move semantics

-Cecha języka C++11, która pozwala na \emph{uniknięcie
-    kopiowania obiektów} poprzez przenoszenie obiektów.
+The move semantics:

+* allows for moving the value from an object,

+* because
+the object will not be needed.
+It's better to move the value than to copy it, because the source object will not be needed anyway.
+We could say that we salvage the value.

 \item Kopiowanie nie jest potrzebne i może być uniknione, jeżeli
     obiekt źródłowy nie będzie potem potrzebny.

-\item Przenoszenie obiektów jest realizowane przez konstruktor
-    przenoszący lub przenoszący operator przypisania.

 \item Obiekt może być przeniesiony tylko wtedy, jeżeli: